 The Pacific Northwest has many Ports & Harbors, some are small like Winter Harbor while others are huge like the Victoria or Nanaimo harbors, some of these are managed well with environmental standards that are amazing while some others are disasters in regards to these issues.

-The BC coast has for the past 100 yrs been driven by a resource based economy but over the past few years we have seen it begin to change into a tourist based economy.
+The area has for the past 100 yrs been driven by a resource based economy but over the past few years we have seen it begin to change into a tourist based economy.
 With this change, we are seeing some of these ports being cleaned up and returned more to their natural states, there is still industry here but where-ever its possible, the environment has been getting a hand.
 Most of this work has and is being taken on by non profit groups manned by volunteers.
 I tip my hat to these folks, they are making a difference.